Which of the following is NOT an example of a chemical change? | Study Prep in Pearson+

 1

-Understand the difference between a chemical change and a physical change.
-A chemical change results in the formation of new substances with different properties, while a physical change affects the form or state of a substance without changing its chemical identity.
+Understand the difference between a physical change and a chemical change.
+A physical change affects the form of a substance but not its chemical composition, while a chemical change results in the formation of one or more new substances with different properties.

-Analyze each option to determine if it involves a chemical change: Rusting of iron involves iron reacting with oxygen to form iron oxide, which is a new substance, so it is a chemical change.
+Melting of ice: This is a phase change from solid to liquid water.
+The chemical composition (H\_2O) remains the same, so this is a physical change.

-Digestion of food involves breaking down complex molecules into simpler ones through chemical reactions, producing new substances, so it is a chemical change.
+Digestion of food: This process breaks down complex molecules into simpler ones through chemical reactions, changing the chemical composition, so it is a chemical change.

-Burning of wood is combustion, where wood reacts with oxygen to produce new substances like carbon dioxide and ash, so it is a chemical change.
+Rusting of iron: This involves iron reacting with oxygen to form iron oxide, a new substance, indicating a chemical change.

-Melting of ice is a change from solid to liquid water, which does not alter the chemical composition of H2O, so it is a physical change and NOT a chemical change.
+Burning of wood: Combustion breaks down wood into gases, ash, and other substances, changing its chemical composition, so it is a chemical change.

 Watch next